Frustration over closed parks causes protesters to cut locks to Brooklyn playground

-A rally was held by members of the Orthodox Jewish community at 5 p.m. on Monday, outside Middleton Playground in Williamsburg, in an effort to call upon New York City Mayor Bill de Blasio to open the gates and allow children to play.
+A rally was held by members of the Orthodox Jewish community on Monday, outside Middleton Playground in Williamsburg, in an effort to call upon the mayor to open the gates and allow children to play.

 Video shows protesters use a bolt cutter to open the lock to the gate and enter the playground.